Skip to content

 weak_ptr—Breaking Circular References

 shared_ptr has a classic trap: circular references.
-If object A holds a shared_ptr pointing to B, and object B holds a shared_ptr pointing to A, the reference counts of both will never reach zero, and the memory will never be freed.
+If object A holds a shared_ptr to B, and object B also holds a shared_ptr to A, their reference counts will never reach zero, and the memory will never be released.

-std::weak_ptr exists to solve this problem.
-It acts as an "observer"—it can be constructed from a shared_ptr but does not increase the reference count.
-To access the object pointed to by a weak_ptr, we must first call lock() to promote it to a shared_ptr:
+weak_ptr is designed to solve this problem.
+It is an "observer"—it can be constructed from a shared_ptr but does not increase the reference count.
+To access the object pointed to by a weak_ptr, you must first call lock() to promote it to a shared_ptr:

 cpp